daniellerem/danielle.remmerswaal/content/authors/admin/_index.md

 bio: ''
 # Interests to show in About widget
 interests:
-- R programming
+- Programming (in R)
-- (Statistical) Teaching materials
+- Developing statistical teaching materials
 - Official statistics
+- Measurement error
 - Latent variable modelling
 - Multiple Imputation

 # Education to show in About widget
 education: